• +44 7391 388154

 Week Three – Revision of the Estate: Mansfield Park

 Considered by many to be the most challenging of Austen’s novels, Mansfield Park has been read as both a deeply conservative work and as a text with a reformist agenda.
-This seminar will explore the significance of setting and space in the novel in relation to the changing social values and attitudes it reflects.
+This seminar will explore the significance of setting, space and the notion of ‘improvement’ in the novel in relation to changing social values.

 Week Four – Education and Enigma: Emma